w3c/wai-mission/content/index.md

 ## Accessibility Vision

-The W3C vision is that the Web and related technologies are accessible so that people with disabilities around the world can participate equally in the digital world.
+The W3C vision is that the Web and related technologies are accessible so that people with disabilities around the globe can **participate equally** in the digital world.
 That includes:
 * All **technical standards** and specifications support accessibility.
 * Accessibility standards/guidelines are **harmonized globally**.
 * **Browsers** and other user tools support accessibility.